atmunr/MVC1_R/README.md

 MVC1 provides a clean and intuitive interface for performing first order multivariate calibration on NIR spectroscopic data.

-It's written as a web app in R shiny, and free under the MIT License.
+It's written as a web app in R shiny and free under the MIT License.
-You can install it on your own server or
+You can install on R shiny server or
 [try it here first.](http://atmunr.shinyapps.io/mvc1)

 ## Contents